ucsb-cs16/w19/_lab/lab00.md

 This lab must be completed <strong>INDIVIDUALLY</strong>.
 In the subsequent labs you are encouraged to work with your programming partner.

+## Submit ic00

+In the next few labs you will work with a programming partner.
+To help us match you with a suitable partner, please submit [ic00](/hwk/ic00/) to the TA in your section.

 # Get setup with the tools for this course

 ## Create a CoE account if you don't have one already